estatewatch/estatewatch/content/saveourestates.md

 <summary><b>What is wrong with redeveloping London's housing estates?</b></summary>

-1. Despite best intentions, replacement 'affordable' housing invariably ends up in a loss of social rented housing and/or its substitution for market-related rents.
+1. Despite best intentions, replacement 'affordable' housing invariably ends up in a loss of social rented housing and/or [higher rents](https://www.pilc.org.uk/news/affordable-housing-increases-rents-for-low-income-londoners/).

 2. Schemes are routinely delayed and subject to value engineering or landbanking by developers.
 Housing waiting lists are impacted and long-standing communities suffer uncertainty, disruption and displacement.

-3. Structurally sound homes are needlessly demolished and replaced, creating a significant uneccessary carbon impact both from demolition and the construction of replacement housing, which further exacerbates climate change.
+3. Structurally sound homes are needlessly demolished and replaced, creating significant uneccessary carbon emissions that further exacerbate climate change.

 </details>
 </div>